 'Zero-defect' is out

-As has become customary, Naval Surface Forces boss Vice Adm.
-Tom Rowden gave Kuzma his gold SWO pin, to be added to Kuzma's uniform when he earns his insignia.
+As has become customary, Naval Surface Forces bosscommander Vice Adm.
+Tom Rowden gave Kuzma his gold SWO pin, to be added to Kuzma's uniform when he earns his insignia. qualified.

-In his pep talk before the ship picks, Rowden welcomed them to the "SWOhana" — "ohana" is Hawaiian for family.
+In his pep talk before the ship picks, Rowden gave a speech before selections started, welcomeding them to the "SWOhana" — "ohana" is Hawaiian for family.

 "It's an opportunity after having all this schooling and all this training and all this talk about our leadership responsibilities," he told Navy Times, of the choice to go surface, "and a very short time after they graduate, they're going to be standing in front of their division.
 That's a real attractive thing to them."